ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

     Choose custom region (list of regions available at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
 ```

+Note: There is a limit to how many Elastic IPs an AWS account can have at a region (currently it is
+5).
+If you need to create more than 5 cloud servers, please use different AWS regions.

 The command will then ask which Avalanche Go version that you would like to install in the cloud
 server.
 You can choose `default` (which will install the latest available Avalanche Go version) or
 you can enter the name of a deployed Subnet in your local machine that you plan to be validated by